devdicated/exekutor/README.md

 #### Status server options

-The status server handler, the port to use, and the worker timeout.
+The status server handler, the port to use, and the worker timeout (in minutes).

 ```yaml
 exekutor: